mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > secrets and preferably protected by an HSM or dedicated hardware
 > features to allow recovery of the authentication for future messages
 > after a compromised.

-Even if the dedicated hardware approach is used, ideally, neither the Client or the Authentication service alone should provide the signature private key.
-Both should contribute to the key and it should be stored securely by the client with no direct access.

 ### Security consideration in the context of a full state compromise